 If your family is like so many others and has a large Thanksgiving, then you’ve almost certainly spent the last several days overindulging and eating until your stomach feels like it’s going to burst.
-That said, contrary to a popular and misinformed belief, eating too much at Thanksgiving or any of the surrounding holidays does not mean you qualify for having an eating disorder.
+That said, contrary to a popular and misinformed belief, eating too much at Thanksgiving, or any of the surrounding holidays, does not mean you have an eating disorder.

 Treatment is not necessary as you are not an overeater or a binge eater if eating to excess this one time of year or even on occasion is your main crime.

 Eating disorders are classified by the National Institute of Mental Health as “illnesses that cause serious disturbances to your everyday diet, such as eating extremely small amounts of food or severely overeating.”
 A lot of the time these illnesses can start as disruptive or unhealthy eating habits that spiral out of control.

 Common signs of an eating disorder are often an obsessive attitude towards food as well as one’s weight and body image.
 Eating disorder treatment is regularly recommended for those suffering from the three most common eating disorders, anorexia nervosa, bulimia nervosa and binge-eating disorder.

 Eating disorders fall into a category of mental illnesses that often are accompanied by other diseases.
 We call them co-occurring because an individual can suffer from both illnesses simultaneously, and these co-occurring illnesses can influence each other and often intensify the other’s symptoms.